-- No Hospitalizations or medically/laboratory reported cases of influenza were reported in Stark County residents during week 52.
+- No Hospitalizations and only one medically/laboratory reported case of influenza were reported in Stark County residents during week 02.
 A total of 3 hospitalizations have been reported this season.
 (Graph 1) - Demographics for the 3 influenza-associated hospitalized cases during the 2011-2012 season in Stark County: the age range is 62 87 years with a median of 80 years.
-With only 3 reports this season, 100% reported their race as Caucasian. - Those that sought medical treatment and did not require hospitalization were primarily young, and those requiring hospitalization were primarily the aged in our community. - Among the five cases of influenza identified in Stark County, three have been type B, one was Type A (H3) and the 5th was Type A with unknown characterization.
-(See Graph 2) The CDC has antigenically characterized 129 influenza viruses since Oct 1, 2011: 14 (11%) 2009 influenza A (H1N1), 104 (81%) influenza A (H3N2) viruses, and 11 (8%) influenza B viruses (7 Victoria Lineage which is a part of this seasons vaccine and 4 of the Yamagata Lineage).
-It is too early to determine how well the seasonal vaccine and circulating stains will match. - Week 52 National indicators of outpatient activity of influenza-like-illness (ILI), as reported by Sentinel Providers, increased to 1.7%.
+With only 3 reports this season, 100% reported their race as Caucasian. - Those that sought medical treatment and did not require hospitalization were primarily young, and those requiring hospitalization were primarily the aged in our community. - Among the five cases of influenza identified in Stark County, three have been type B, one was Type A (H3) and two were Type A with unknown characterization.
+(See Graph 2) The CDC has antigenically characterized 197 influenza viruses since Oct 1, 2011: 20 (10%) 2009 H1N1, 160 (81%) influenza A (H3N2) viruses, and 17 (9%) influenza B viruses (8 Victoria Lineage which is a part of this season's vaccine and 9 of the Yamagata Lineage).
+It is too early to determine how well the seasonal vaccine and circulating stains will match. - Week 02 National indicators of outpatient activity of influenza-like-illness (ILI), as reported by Sentinel Providers, decreased to 1.2%.
 The National outpatient activity level is below the epidemic baseline of 2.4%.
-Region V of the US, which includes OH and IL, IN, MI, MN, and WI, is now reporting elevated levels of outpatient activity for ILI.
-Stark County Sentinel Providers reported a slight increase to 1.08% of patients with ILI.
-(Graph 3) - Emergency Department visits specifically for symptoms consistent with Constitutional and Respiratory (C & R) syndrome and ILI + Fever continued their seasonally predicted trends.
-Currently 34% of all visits by Stark County Residents are for symptoms consistent with C & R Syndrome.
-Note: During 2011, Aultman and Mercy stat cares were added as a data source.
-These stat cares have historically seen more patients for C & R & ILI + Fever syndromes than their main hospital counterparts.
-Therefore an overall increase in volume and percentage of patient visits over the previous year's average is expected.(Graph 4) - Over-The-Counter (OTC) cough and cold product sales increased more than 20% from the previous week and Thermometer sales had small but increased sales.
-Both of these OTC products remain below baseline levels and are following seasonally expected trends.
-(Graph 5) - Due to winter holidays there was no school absenteeism reporting for CDC week 52.(Graph 6) - During week 52, the State of Ohio and 39 other states reported "Sporadic" influenza activity.
+Stark County Sentinel Providers reported a decrease to 0% of patients with ILI.
+(Graph 3) - Emergency Department visits specifically for symptoms consistent with Constitutional and Respiratory (C & R) syndrome and ILI + Fever decreased 8 and 9% respectively during CDC Week 2.
+Decreases in the percentage of visits for these syndromes, follows multiyear trends.
+(Graph 4) - Over-The-Counter (OTC) sales of cough and cold products decreased, and thermometer sales increased slightly.
+Both of these OTC products remain below baseline levels and continue to follow seasonally expected trends.
+(Graph 5) - 60 Schools reported a decrease in school absenteeism during the second week back to school following the winter break.
+School absenteeism declined to a median of 3.6%.
+(Graph 6) - During week 2, the State of Ohio and 37 other states reported "Sporadic" influenza activity.
 (Sporadic activity is defined as small numbers of laboratory-confirmed influenza cases or a single laboratory-confirmed influenza outbreak has been reported, but there is no increase in cases of ILI).
-One state, Colorado, reported Regional ILI activity, and four states, Massachusetts, New Hampshire, Texas, and Virginia, reported Local influenza activity.
+One state, Colorado, reported Regional ILI activity, and eight states, California, Kansas, Kentucky, Maine, Massachusetts, New Hampshire, Texas, and Virginia reported Local influenza activity.
 No states reported Widespread geographical influenza activity.
-(See Map) - During CDC Week 52, National Pneumonia and Influenza (P & I) Mortality Surveillance of all deaths reported through the 122 Cities Mortality Reporting System as due to P & I, decreased to 7.0%.
-This is below the P & I epidemic threshold, now at 7.5%. - Nationally, no influenza-associated pediatric deaths have been reported to the CDC this season
+(See Map) - During CDC Week 02, National Pneumonia and Influenza (P & I) Mortality Surveillance of all deaths reported through the 122 Cities Mortality Reporting System as due to P & I, increased to 7.6%.
+This is below the P & I epidemic threshold, now at 7.7%. - Nationally, no influenza-associated pediatric deaths have been reported to the CDC this season